harshasomisetty/checkra_website/README.md

   - Wordcloud: Generated PNG using matplotlib of highest frequency terms in the section of the podcast
 - [Graphs Page](https://checkra.co/graphs)
   - Still a lot of work to do here, but can choose a specific keyword, and a list of closely related podcasts are returned

+# setup

+make a .env file, with USERNAME=Empyr3an, PASSWORD=password7(obviously wrong lol)